 So don’t let Step 5 become unimportant.
 It’s where we assure our children that our relationship will always be more important than a broken rule.

-One of the best ways to lift ourselves out of our problems is to lose ourselves in a purpose.
+One of the best ways to lift ourselves above of our problems is to lose ourselves in a purpose.
 The same is true for children.
-They find happiness and a feeling of usefulness as they discover that they have purpose.
-And their purpose is to receive love and to give love.
-For children to feel complete and worthwhile, they need opportunities to express both ways.
+They find happiness and a feeling of usefulness as they discover that they can make a difference.

 Their purpose is to receive love and to give love.
 And for children to feel complete and worthwhile, they need many opportunities to express both ways.

 Our children need to feel that they matter to us, that they’re needed, and that they contribute to the quality of our lives.
 As a single parent of three sons, I once told my five-year-old, “I just can’t do it all.”
 His eyes became as big as saucers, and he said to me, “I’ll help you!”
 We decided that he’d be responsible for watering the plants.
 Of course, supervising him took more energy than doing it myself.
 But the look of pride and love on his face was worth it.

 1. Make sure everyone knows and understands the rules.